We are about to embark on our first Camping Adventure of the year and with a little planning, staying Keto won't be a problem.

 - Iced Tea

 - Mushrooms for roasting instead of marshmallows (Just try it)

 And, remember that when you are on a family camping trip you are most likely going to have a store available if you need it.

-That’s it for now beautiful Keto People!
-I hope you have a wonderful Summer and fantastic camping stories to share in our Facebook Group!
+That's it for now beautiful Keto People!
+I hope you have a wonderful Summer and fantastic camping stories to share on our Facebook Page!